-18 Hamlin Garland, in the Introduction of The Autobiography of David Crockett, writes, "InCrockett's autobiography the reader will find the picture of such a man, a blunt, bold, prosaic account of a life, epic in its sweep.
+18 Hamlin Garland, in the Introduction of The Autobiography of David Crockett, writes, "In Crockett's autobiography the reader will find the picture of such a man, a blunt, bold, prosaic account of a life, epic in its sweep.
 That he wrote it as it stands is doubtful, but that he talked it is unquestionable.
 The internal evidence is unmistakably genuine.
 Other so-called lives of Crockett are spurious, but the Narrative of the Life of David Crockett, of the State of Tennessee, copyrighted by the hunter himself in 1834, bears every evidence of being substantially his own expression.
 No one else could have permitted such a singular mixture of naive boasting and homely humor.
-"The whole book is my own," he declares, "every sentiment and sentence"; and
+'The whole book is my own," he declares, "every sentiment and sentence'; and this is the fact, although, as he admits, some little change was made here and there in the spelling and grammar."
+(Charles Scribner's Sons, New York, 1923).

 Evidence that Chilton did more than merely edit Crockett's book was unearthed during research by Crockett biographer, James Atkins Shackford.
-Two letters in Crockett's hand in which the circumstances were revealed of a Crockett-Chilton agreement.
-Crockett wrote to his son, John, on January 10, 1834 informing him that one-hundred and ten pages of the book were completed and "Mr. Chilton" was correcting it as he wrote.
+Two letters in Crockett's hand reveal the circumstances of a Crockett-Chilton agreement.
+Crockett wrote to his son John on January 10, 1834, informing him that 110 pages of the book were completed and "Mr. Chilton" was correcting it as he wrote.
 The second was to "Messrs Cary & Hart," his publishers.
-That letter dated February 23, 1834 informed his publisher that the "Hon.
+That letter, dated February 23, 1834, informed his publisher that the "Hon.
 Tos Chilton of Kentucky is intitled to one equal half of the sixty-two and a half per cent of the entire profits of the work."
 At the end of the letter, we find, "The manuscript of the Book is in his [Chilton's] handwriting though the entire Substance of it is truly my own.
-The aid which I needed was to Classify the matter, but the Style was not altered."
-19
+The aid which I needed was to Classify the matter, but the Style was not altered."19

-It has been suggested that Chilton did more than merely transcribe accounts Crockett provided.
-The Crockett- Chilton collaboration falls into the category we know today as a "campaign autobiography" - the kind of book seekers of high political office publish prior to announcing their candidacy for a particular office.
+It has been suggested that Chilton did more than simply transcribe accounts Crockett provided.
+The Crockett-Chilton collaboration falls into the category we know today as a "campaign autobiography" - the kind of book seekers of high political office often publish prior to announcing their candidacy.
 In fact, Crockett's book may be the first campaign autobiography ever written.20

-In the Preface to his book, Crockett expresses offense to the way he was characterized in the biography written in 1833 and explains that his autobiography will provide a "more accurate" picture of himself.
+In the preface to his own book, Crockett expresses offense to the way he was characterized in the 1833 biography and explains that his autobiography will provide a "more accurate" picture of him.
 21 Crockett wrote,